auth0/terraform-provider-auth0/MIGRATION_GUIDE.md

 The Node 18 Beta runtime option for actions has been removed.

 Now, you will be opted in to the GA version of Node 18 actions runtime instead.

+Ensure that the versions of the trigger types you are using are allowed to use the `node18` runtime.
+You can retrieve the triggers available within actions and their supported runtimes following this guide: [Retrieve triggers available within actions](https://registry.terraform.io/providers/auth0/auth0/latest/docs/guides/action_triggers).

 [Back to Table of Contents](#migration-guide)